Marketcircle/AXElements/README.markdown

 AXElements
 ==========

-A layer above the Mac OS X Accessibility APIs to make accessibility objects behave like objects in a very dynamic way.
+AXElements is a DSL abstraction on top of the Mac OS X Accessibility Framework that allows code to be written in a very natural and declarative style that describes user interactions.

 Contributing to AXElements
 ==========================